stanislavsobolev/IntervalApp/README.md

 **Currently adding QueriesPool to guarantee query execution is database if offline!**
 **2 more hours to implement required**
+**In case of any questions please feel free to contact me via skype: sobolev_stanislav**
 --------------

 This is an application for optimizing integer intervals stored in database.